Blog

 See how FreelancerAutoBid puts your proposal in front of clients before the competition arrives.

-The First-Bid Advantage — What Freelancers Report
+The First-Bid Advantage: What Freelancers Report

 Multiple freelancers have independently documented the same pattern.
 On Freelancing Stack Exchange, a developer noticed that in their bid insights dashboard, late bids consistently ranked lower on similar projects while early bids ranked higher.
-The accepted answer cited Freelancer.com's own guidance: early bidders get a visibility boost because they are more likely to engage the client in conversation before the competition piles in.
+The accepted answer cited Freelancer.com's own guidance: early bidders get a visibility boost because they're more likely to engage the client in conversation before the competition piles in.

-When New Projects Peak — and When the Window Closes
+When New Projects Peak (and When the Window Closes)

 Freelancer.com serves clients across every time zone, but project posting volume follows predictable patterns.
-Most clients post during their local business hours — roughly 9 AM to 6 PM in their time zone.
+Most clients post during their local business hours, roughly 9 AM to 6 PM in their time zone.
 Since the largest concentrations of paying clients are in North America, Europe, and South Asia, posting peaks align with daytime hours in those regions.

 Weekday posting volume is also meaningfully higher than weekends.
-Projects posted on Saturday and Sunday tend to accumulate bids more slowly, which extends the early-bid window — but the total volume of quality projects is lower.
+Projects posted on Saturday and Sunday tend to accumulate bids more slowly, which extends the early-bid window, but the total volume of quality projects is lower.
+Usually.
 The sweet spot for high-value, low-competition bidding is weekday evenings in the client's time zone, when projects posted that afternoon are still relatively fresh but most competing freelancers have logged off.

-This is also why monitoring specific skill categories matters more than scanning the general feed.
+Monitoring specific skill categories matters more than scanning the general feed.
 When you focus on your niche — React, WordPress, mobile development, technical writing — you see relevant new projects faster and can respond before the generalist crowd floods in with generic proposals.

 How to Catch Projects the Moment They Appear

 1. Enable browser notifications.
 Freelancer.com offers email and push notifications for new projects matching your skills.
 Turn these on, but recognize their limitation: by the time you read the notification, open the project, read the full description, and write a proposal, ten minutes or more have passed.
-That is enough time for five other freelancers to land ahead of you in the bid list.
+That's enough time for five other freelancers to land ahead of you in the bid list.

 2. Use scheduled bidding windows.
-Some freelancers dedicate specific blocks of time — early morning, late evening, lunch break — to batch-process new projects.
+Some freelancers dedicate specific blocks of time (early morning, late evening, lunch break) to batch-process new projects.
 This works better than random browsing but still means missing every project posted outside those windows.
 If you check the feed twice a day, every project posted in between those checks will already have a dozen bids by the time you see it.

 Speed Without Selectivity Is Just Wasting Bids Faster